Towards a Practical Understanding of Lagrangian Methods in Safe Reinforcement Learning: Introduction

-Lagrangian methods reformulate the constrained problem into an unconstrained one by augmenting the objective with a penalty term weighted by a Lagrange multiplier $\lambda$.
-This transformation allows us to apply standard RL algorithms while implicitly accounting for safety.
-The effectiveness of Lagrangian methods, however, crucially depends on the value of the Lagrange multiplier $\lambda$.
-This multiplier controls the trade-off between reward and constraint cost: setting it too low encourages safety-compromising policies that violate constraints, while setting it too high can lead to overly conservative policies with poor returns.
-Theoretically, if the optimal multiplier $\lambda^*$ is known, the solution to the relaxed unconstrained problem is equivalent to the constrained multi-objective problem \cite{borkar_actor-critic_2005}.
-In practice, however, identifying $\lambda^*$ is extremely challenging.
-Tuning $\lambda$ is computationally expensive and sensitive to the task, since the optimal trade-off often lies on a Pareto frontier between return and cost \cite{roijers_survey_2013, moaert_multi-objective_nodate}.
+The Lagrange multiplier controls the trade-off between reward and constraint cost: setting it too low encourages safety-compromising policies that violate constraints, while setting it too high can lead to overly conservative policies with poor returns.
+Theoretically, if the optimal multiplier $\lambda^*$ is known, the solution to the relaxed unconstrained problem is equivalent to the constrained multi-objective problem \citep{borkar_actor-critic_2005}.
+In practice, however, identifying $\lambda^*$ \textit{"can be as hard as solving the RL problem itself"} \citep{paternain_constrained_2019} due to the lack of a direct relation between the multiplier value and the resulting policy performance.
+Tuning $\lambda$ is computationally expensive and sensitive to the task, since the optimal trade-off often lies on a Pareto frontier between return and cost \citep{roijers_survey_2013, moaert_multi-objective_nodate}.

-A common practical solution is to automatically update $\lambda$ during training, adapting it such that the agent is able to approach an imposed constraint cost limit.
-Gradient ascent (GA) \cite{tessler_reward_2018} and PID-controlled updates \cite{stooke_responsive_2020} are among the most widely used approaches.
-However, these methods introduce their own learning dynamics, which are sensitive to parameter settings and can cause practical issues such as overshooting the constraint cost limit during updates.
-Moreover, they require tuning an additional set of hyperparameters, further complicating their application.